Shane07p/TheSnakeGame/README.md

 ## License

-- This project is open-source and free to use for learning and personal projects.
+- This project is open-source and free to use.